kernelci/kernelci-project/kernelci.org/content/en/docs/legacy/instances/chromeos/chromeos_changelog.md

 * Updated separate patches for tpm2 flag where it is necessary
 * Added workaround for b/295364868 (orphan_files feature not supported by old kernels) by updating mke2fs.conf
 * Added workaround for PS1/command prompt
+* Backported fix for b/300303585.
+The fix was upstreamed starting with R119, after which KernelCI should drop it.

 ### Removed workarounds since previous version (R114)